ursenzler/xBehaveReportGenerator/README.md

 The namespaces and scenarios are sorted alphabetically.

-There is no indication whether the test run successfully or failed.
-I assue that the tests should always run succesfully ;-)
+There is no indication whether the tests ran successfully or failed.
+I assume that the tests should always run successfully ;-)